PHIL 3600 -- Philosophy of Religion

 - typewritten and double-spaced, with normal fonts and margins (normal is 12pt font and 1-inch margins)

 - printed out (double-sided printing is best) and submitted in class on the due date.
-Do not submit your paper by email.
+Do not submit your paper by email unless you receive special permission to do so.

 - your name on each page.